openpathsampling/openpathsampling/docs/topics/data_objects.rst

 Of course, each ``Snapshot`` is a record consisting of several fields, or as there are referred to in OPS, "features."
 Because OPS is independent of the underlying engine (indeed, the engine need not represent molecular dynamics at all), these features are engine-dependent.
-However, we recommend several specific feature names in order to facilitate integration with tools in OPS and to simplify communication between engines:
+However, we recommend that particle-based simulation engines use consistent feature names in order to facilitate integration with tools in OPS and to simplify communication between engines.
+These are the features we include for all particle-based engines in OPS:

 * ``coordinates``: Positions of the particles with units attached (for engines that have explicit units, such as OpenMM).
 List of list: the outer